S4LCO/SALCOs-ARSENAL/README.txt

-READ CAREFULLY.
+IF YOU CHANGE FROM SALCOS ARSENAL WITH TRADER TO THIS VERSION - READ CAREFULLY!!!
-IF ENGLISCH IS NOT YOUR NATIVE LANGUAGE, USE A TRANSLATOR
+IF ENGLISCH IS NOT YOUR NATIVE LANGUAGE, USE A TRANSLATOR!

 STEP 1: